WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/nouns.md

 - Names and titles of works such as books, articles, songs, etc.
 - Trademarks and standards.

-For additional information on capitalizing words and proper nouns, refer "Capitalization".
+For additional information on capitalizing words and proper nouns, refer [Capitalization]().

 ## Common nouns